MaxEmdeWorks/flask-notes/README.md

 - ✅ CSRF protection with Flask-WTF
 - ✅ User-specific notes (notes are private to each user)
 - ✅ Search functionality with pagination
+- ✅ Note categories with color-coding and filtering
+- ✅ Category management with CRUD operations
 - ✅ Responsive Bootstrap UI with modal-based editing
 - ✅ Dark/Light theme toggle with system preference detection
 - ✅ Modern mobile navigation with offcanvas sidebar